-This car emergency kit contains Battery Booster Cables, 2 Light Sticks, Reflective Vest, Emergency Rain Poncho, Warning triangle, whistle, Tire Pressure Gauge, Window Breaker etc. This all in one kit has you covered for any possible eventuality (except an actual battery to jump-start your vehicle with, but we got that covered below).
+This car emergency kit contains Battery Booster Cables, 2 Light Sticks, Reflective Vest, Emergency Rain Poncho, Warning triangle, whistle, Tire Pressure Gauge, Window Breaker etc. This all-in-one kit has you covered for any possible eventuality (except an actual battery to jump-start your vehicle with, but we got that covered below).

 Little Road Trip Accessories That Can Make a Big Difference

 - Paper maps/Maps.Me App

 Paper Maps – because there isn’t cell service everywhere (if there was you could easily rely on Google Maps).